FurqanAthar/P04-Dairy-Farm-Management-System/Development/Sprint-1/README.md

 Google Drive Folder: https://drive.google.com/drive/folders/1TFYEyY6aTkGu3V4AeK1-Mb48GHbMkp3R?usp=sharing

 # Project Plan on Github
+`Note:` Debugging of some issues that we faced in sprint 1 is also in progress in parallel with work on sprint 2.

 The project plan on github has been updated.\
 Work on Sprint 2 is underway.